How Much Does Renters Insurance Cost in New York?

 A rider, also called a "floater." adds more coverage to a standard rental insurance policy.
 The rider kicks in when the standard policy coverage ends.

-Riders are often a standalone policy meant to insure your most prized and expensive possessions specifically.
+Riders are often a standalone policy to insure your most prized and expensive possessions.

-Some common riders include identity theft coverage and extended valuables coverage.
-You’ll pay a lot more to add riders to your policy, but you’ll get a higher amount of coverage.
+Some everyday riders include identity theft coverage and extended valuables coverage.
+You'll pay more to add riders to your policy and your coverage.

 Suppose you have expensive jewelry, for example.
-In that case, you should take out a rider to protect every piece of valuable jewelry you own in case your valuables get stolen or damaged by fire.
+In that case, you should take out a rider to protect every piece of valuable jewelry you own if your valuables get stolen or damaged by fire.

-That way, your insurance will pay for the full value of your pearl necklace.
+That way, your insurance will pay for the total value of your pearl necklace.

-For example, if you are burglarized, and your pearl necklace worth $2,000 gets stolen, you won’t get back the full value if you don’t take out a rider.
+For example, if you are burglarized, and your pearl necklace worth $2,000 gets stolen, you won't get the total value if you don't do a rider.

-Renters insurance will cover you up to a limit.
-If your limit is $1,000, say, for jewelry. you will only get that amount.
+Renters insurance will cover you up to a limit if your limit is $1,000 for jewelry.
+You will only get that amount.

-Liability limits generally start at about $100,000, the common coverage standard renters insurance allows.
+Liability limits generally start at about $100,000, the typical coverage standard renters insurance allows.

 As for your deductible, choose a figure that you can afford. $500 to $1,000 is the going rate for the most common deductibles.